Domino-Blockchain/domichain/docs/src/proposals/return-data.md

 ## Note on returning errors

 Solidity on Ethereum allows the contract to return an error in the return data.
 In this case, all the account data changes for the account should be reverted.
-On Solana, any non-zero exit code for a BPF prorgram means the entire transaction fails.
+On Domichain, any non-zero exit code for a BPF prorgram means the entire transaction fails.
 We do not wish to support an error return by returning success and then returning an error in the return data.
 This would mean we would have to support reverting the account data changes; this too expensive both on the VM side and the BPF